lorensen/VTKExamples/src/VTKFileFormats.md

 0.0 1.0 1.0 1.0
 1.0 1.0 1.0 1.0
 ```
-The next example is a volume of dimension .
+The next example is a volume of dimension 3 by 4 by 5.
 Since no lookup table is defined, either the user must create one in VTK, or the default lookup table will be used.
 ```
 # vtk DataFile Version 2.0
 Volume example